 I use to wake up in the morning everyday and instantly start learning and studying Japanese.
 It was so much fun to learn, but I had made it fun.
 If I had tried learning it the typical way, studying and memorizing, studying and memorizing, etc..
 I would have been burnt out and ridiculously bored very fast.

-Watch movies, read books, and listen to music in the target language.
+Watch movies, read books, and listen to music in your desired language.
 Go to chat rooms and speak with natives and other learners.
 Make it fun and enjoyable.

 Hopefully you now understand the importance of learning a second or even multiple languages.
-There are of course many more reasons why such as employment, helping improve brain function, etc. but these are some of the main few in my opinion.
+There are of course many more reasons why such as being able to find a better or more interesting job, helping to improve your brain function, etc. but these are some of the main few in my opinion.

-Why do think learning languages is worthwhile?
+Why do think learning a new language is worthwhile?
 I would love to hear your opinions!